-a delegate four of the Mideast.

-Nancy Benson went on a tour of the region in late October as part of an effort to promote awareness of the issues dividing the two nationalities.
-The tour was cosponsored by Interfaith Peace-Builders and the American Friends Service Committee.
+Nancy Benson went on a tour of the region in late.
+Nancy Benson went on a tour of the region in label October as part of an effort to promote awareness of the Issues dividing the two nationalities.
+The four was co-sponsored by Interluith Pesce-Builders and the American Priends Service Committee.

-Benson was a former coordinator for American Friends Service Committee efforts in Africa, and a Mideast visit earlier in her life kept it prominent in her
+Benson was a former coordinator for American Friends Service Committee efforts in Africa, and a Midnast visit earlier in her life kept it prominent in her beautiful.